Vini2/phables/README.md

 grbgetkey <KEY>
 ```

 You can refer to further instructions at [https://www.gurobi.com/academia/academic-program-and-licenses/](https://www.gurobi.com/academia/academic-program-and-licenses/).
-Please note that this academic license is a file-based host-locked license, meaning that you can only run Gurobi on the machine that the license was obtained for.
-If you want to run on a cluster, you will have to contact your system admin and setup a floating network license.
-You can find more details at [https://support.gurobi.com/hc/en-us/articles/360013195412-How-do-I-obtain-a-free-academic-license-for-a-cluster-or-a-shared-computer-lab-](https://support.gurobi.com/hc/en-us/articles/360013195412-How-do-I-obtain-a-free-academic-license-for-a-cluster-or-a-shared-computer-lab-).

 ### Test the installation